Accretion disc winds in X-ray binaries

 The balance between absorption and emission determines the final shape of the P-Cyg profile, which in turn reflects the physical properties of the ejecta.
 In this simplified scenario, altering the line opacity and plasma conditions can produce profiles without absorption components, flat-top emissions, and other types of distorted profiles, such as skewed ones (e.g.~\citealt{Castor1970,Proga2002a}; see also Fig.~\ref{fig:SimProfiles}).
 As already shown by these early works, it is clear that a physically motivated fit to recover the parameters of the outflow is not possible without additional constraints on the properties of the ejecta and the irradiation field.
 Moreover, assuming scattering of photons by two-level atoms may be valid for resonance lines (i.e., transitions from a ground to an upper level; resonant scattering), such as those associated with some metallic ions in the ultraviolet (e.g., \Civ\ and \Nv).
-However, wind-related profiles are frequently observed in recombination lines, making their modelling significantly more complex (see Sec.~\ref{liwinds:lines}).
+However, wind-related profiles are frequently observed in recombination lines (i.e. lines produced when a free electron recombines with an ion), making their modelling significantly more complex (see Sec.~\ref{liwinds:lines}).

 Things become even more complicated when considering the geometry of the outflow.
 In the context of LMXBs and other compact binaries, the primary mass source is an accretion disc.
 Consequently, line-of-sight effects are expected to play a crucial role.
 The orbital inclination ($i$), defined as the angle between the orbital plane and the observer, strongly impacts the wind's observational signatures.
 For example, equatorial outflows (e.g. bi-conical winds from the disc) should produce stronger blueshifted absorptions in systems observed close to edge-on ($i \approx 90^\circ$), while the absorption weakens or even disappears at lower inclinations ($i \approx 0^\circ$).